ArBITRAL/SG65/abc2umc/README.md

 > m4 foo.umc > filename.umc

-# Once the model is obtained, the next step is to use UMC model checker for analysis
+Once the model is obtained, one can use UMC model checker for analysis

+For use of UMC, please consult the website: http://fmtlab.isti.cnr.it/umc/V4.8/umc.html